stdevPavelmc/mailad/README.md

 This tool is tested and supported on:

-- Ubuntu Bionic 18.04 LTS (legacy NOT recommended)
+- Ubuntu Bionic 18.04 LTS (⚠️ legacy NOT recommended)
-- Ubuntu Focal 20.04 LTS (legacy NOT recommended)
+- Ubuntu Focal 20.04 LTS (⚠️ legacy NOT recommended)
-- Ubuntu Jammy 22.04 LTS (Recommended).
+- Ubuntu Jammy 22.04 LTS (⚠️ legacy NOT recommended)
+- Ubuntu Noble 24.04 LTS (✅ recommended, this is the development & testing platform)
-- Debian Buster 10 (see note below please).
+- Debian Buster 10 (⚠️ legacy NOT recommended)
-- Debian Bullseye 11 (see note below please).
+- Debian Bullseye 11 (⚠️ legacy NOT recommended)
+- Debian Bookworm 12 (✅ recommended)

-_**Note:** If you are using a Debian Container on LXC (Proxmox for example) you need to tweak the dovecot install or it will not work, see [this fix](https://serverfault.com/questions/976250/dovecot-lxc-apparmor-denied-buster) for more info_
+_**Note:** If you are using a a Debian buster or bullseye in a LXC Container (Proxmox for example) you need to tweak the dovecot install or it will not work, see [this fix](https://serverfault.com/questions/976250/dovecot-lxc-apparmor-denied-buster) for more info_

 It's recommended that the instance of MailAD sits within your DMZ segment with a firewall between it and your users and a mail gateway like [Proxmox Mail Gateway](https://www.proxmox.com/en/proxmox-mail-gateway) between it and the external network.